-There are a number of different metrics you can track in any business but for this purpose we’ll be focusing on only two and they are:
+There are a number of different metrics you can track in any business but for this purpose, we’ll be focusing on only two:

-Open Rates: Tracking how many people actually open your emails vs how many were sent out in total.
+Open-rates: Tracking how many people open your emails vs how many were sent out in total.

-CTR (Click Through Rate): Out of all the emails opened how many people clicked a link within it.
+CTR (Click Through Rate): How many people clicked a link within the opened email.

-Now, open rates are super simple to track as basically every single platform has its own tracking built in for this purpose.
-Every email you send out will automatically be tracked for open rates and you’ll discover somewhere in the platform this information is displayed (usually in real time or close to it) for your own records.
+Now, open rates are super simple to track.
+Nearly every single platform has its own tracking built in for this purpose.
+Every email you send out will automatically be tracked for open-rates and you’ll discover where in the platform this information is displayed (usually in real time or close to it) for your own records.

-As an example take a look at the image below, notice the column labeled “Opens” on the far right:
+As an example, in the image below, notice the column labeled “Opens” on the far right:

-Basically, just about every platform you used to send emails from will have something which looks similar to the example image above.
+Just about every platform you use to send emails will have something similar to the example image above.
 You will typically find statistics for clicks & opens.

-What this means is that when it comes to tracking your Open Rates you don’t really need anything special, just use the built in statistics provided on your platform.
+What this means is that when it comes to tracking your Open Rates, you don’t need anything special.
+Use the built in statistics provided on your platform.

-That said however, when it comes to tracking clicks it’s usually a best practice to use some 3rd party tracking software.
+That said, when it comes to tracking clicks, it’s usually best practice to use a third party tracking software.
 That is what we’re about to cover next.

-3rd party link tracking platforms are used by a lot of marketers for one reason, they are powerful as heck.
-We will be talking a lot more about 3rd party trackers in the Paid traffic sections but they can also be used here in your email campaigns.
+Third party link tracking platforms are used by a lot of marketers for one reason: they are powerful.
+We will be talking a lot more about third party trackers in the Paid traffic sections, but they can also be used for your email campaigns.

 How to Track Clicks and Why

-Click tracking might sound like a fancy terms to some but the method is actually really simple.
-What you do is set up a link, or a series of links- all of them with slight variations for uniqueness – then see which one performs best.
-This is how marketers are able to keep track of which campaigns are profitable and which ones are not.
-After you discover what’s making you money and what isn’t you can just stop the money wasters and proceed with the money makers.
+Click tracking might sound like a fancy term to some, but the method is really simple.
+To do this, set up a link, or a series of links (all with slight variations for uniqueness), then see which performs best.
+This is how marketers are able to keep track of their most profitable campaigns and ditch the ones that aren’t.
+After you discover what’s making money and what isn’t, you can pause the money wasters and proceed with the money makers.

 Here’s an example:

-Let’s say you are starting a brand new week in your auto-responder and thus will be promoting a brand new product.
-You will be sending out a series of emails throughout that week and you’ll want to keep track of how many clicks you’ve gotten per each email.
-The reason is because tracking this will let you see which emails were a success vs which emails were a flop.
-When you know what your winners are you can keep them for reference in the future, use them as inspiration to help compose new emails based on your winners.
+Let’s say you are starting a brand new week in your auto-responder and will be promoting a brand new product.
+You’ll send a series of emails throughout that week.
+You’re going to want to keep track of how many clicks you’ve gotten per email.
+This is to see which emails were a success vs which emails were a flop.
+When you know what your top performers are, you can keep them for reference in the future.
+Use these campaigns as inspiration to help compose new emails based on your winners.

-Another huge reason these trackers are used is because they allow you to swap links out in real time.
-Let’s say you happen to be promoting a new product but you accidently send out the wrong link… oops!
-Now you have to send out another email to both apologize for messing up and then sharing the correct link.
-That extra email could be avoided if you had just used a link tracker because you’ll be able to use one link that will redirect back to a different link which you will have control over at any time.
-This is commonly referred to as a “link rotator”.
+Another huge reason trackers are used is because they allow you to swap links out in real time.
+If you are promoting a new product and accidentally send out the wrong link- oops!
+Now you have to send another email to not only share the correct link, but also apologize for incorrect information.
+That extra email could have been avoided if you used a link tracker.
+With a link tracker, you’re able to use one link that redirects back to a different link that you have control over at any time.
+This is commonly referred to as a “link rotator.”